Philio/PreferenceCompatExtended/README.md

 ## Styling

-There seem to be a number of bugs in the library, for simplicity use one of the `PreferenceTheme` parent themes
+There seem to be a number of bugs in the library, for simplicity use one of the `PreferenceTheme` parent themes provided.

+Some of the fixes were taken from @Gericop's repo: https://github.com/Gericop/Android-Support-Preference-V7-Fix

 ## License

 Copyright 2015 Phil Bayfield
+Copyright (C) 2015 The Android Open Source Project

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.